ACCOUNTING ENTRIES

 These ratios measure the ability of the firm to meet its:

 Working capital is the excess of current assets over current liabilities.
-The current ratio indicates the ability of a company to pay its current liability from current assets.
-In this may show the strength of the company’s working positions.
+The current ratio indicates the ability of a company to pay its current liabilities from current assets.
+In this way, it may show the strength of the company’s working position.
 It is calculated as:

 The current ratio provides a better index of a company’s ability to pay current debts than does the absolute amount of working capital.

-A number greater than one indicates a firm has the ability ot meet its current liabilities and vice versa.
+Note: A number greater than one indicates a firm has the ability to meet its current liabilities and vice versa.
 But this is not conclusive evidence.

 2. Acid test / Quick Asset ratio

-Current ratio assumes that current assets could be turned cash immediately.
-However not all current assets can be readily converted into cash.
-The acid test ratio recognizes this limitation and excludes stocks and prepaid expenses on its computation because they might not be readily convertible into cash.
+Current ratio assumes that current assets could be turned into cash immediately.
+However, not all current assets can be readily converted into cash.
+The acid test ratio recognizes this limitation and excludes stocks and prepaid expenses in its computation because they might not be readily convertible into cash.

 OR

-3. Debt service coverage ratio/ time interest came / interest coverage ratio
+3. Debt service coverage ratio / time interest earned / interest coverage ratio

-It measures the ability of a firm to service from operations this ratio is computed as.
+It measures the ability of a firm to service debt from operations.
+This ratio is computed as:

 Gives an indication of the length of time it will take to repay borrowings out of profit of the business.